CDCgov/NEDSS-Infrastructure/terraform/azure/modules/development/argocd/README.md

 ## Description

-This module deploys and configures NBS7 development resources for ArgoCD.
+This module deploys and configures NBS 7 development resources for ArgoCD.

 ## Module Details